 A small vacuum pump can be used if you want complete bleeding though it is not necessary.
 If you have your friend to help you with the whole process, the job will be easier and will take less time.

 Even if some other tools are required, you won’t have to leave your garage in most cases.
-Everything required getting the air out of brake lines can be easily found in a typical garage.
+Everything required to get the air out of brake lines can be easily found in a typical garage.

-How To Get Air Out Of Brake Lines Without Bleeding
+How To Get Air Out Of Brake Lines Without Bleeding: Live Project

 The reason behind the air getting trapped in the brake lines may be different the process will be the same to get the air out.

 In most of the cases where drivers face issues with the brake performance, brakes don’t require a complete overhaul.
 Therefore, learning how to get air out of brake lines without bleeding is a must-need DIY.

 Continued use of worn-out brake pads and the spongy brake pedal is not only a dangerous situation for yourself but you are also risking the lives of other drivers.